 You may also choose to run a small humidifier near your plant.
 Just be careful not to let the area get too humid, which may encourage mold growth.

 Caring for Bird’s Nest Ferns in Spring and Summer

 If you live in a region with hot, dry summers, consider boosting the humidity around your bird’s nest fern with a pebble tray or a small humidifier.
 Move plants away from south- and west-facing windows, which may let in intense light during the summer.

-This is also the best season to consider propagating your bird’s nest fern.
+This is also the best season to consider propagating your bird’s nest fern or repotting if needed.

 Caring for Bird’s Nest Ferns Over Winter

 During the cooler times of the year, indoor heating may cause air and soil to dry out faster.
 Consider a humidifier or pebble tray to keep humidity at consistent levels.
 Keep plants away from heating vents and registers.

 Finally, ensure ferns receive enough light when days grow shorter; a north-facing or east-facing window may be a good choice.
 Just be aware of potential cold drafts.